UPRI-earthquake/earthquake-hub-frontend/docs/PERFORMANCE_TODO.md

      - Convert features incrementally: start with `SidebarItems.jsx` and UI formatting, then map popups, then SSE processing.
      - Keep `moment` temporarily for components needing hard‑to‑migrate semantics; remove once parity is verified.

-2) Extract map‑only CSS out of `src/index.css`
+2) Leaflet CSS source of truth (DONE: CDN)
-   - Why: Reduce unused CSS on routes without the map.
-Allows CSS to load with the lazy map chunk.
-   - Risk: Missing selector specificity when moved; timing of CSS load if map renders immediately.
-   - Plan:
-     - Move `.leaflet-*` and map control selectors into `src/map.css`.
-     - Import `map.css` from a lazily loaded `MapView` component.
-     - Verify visual parity across light/dark/imagery themes.
+   - We chose the CDN non‑blocking link and removed the bundled import.
+This improves first paint.
+   - Risk: Offline dev or networks blocking unpkg could see missing core Leaflet styles.
+If this is a common scenario, revert to bundled import or host the CSS locally under `public/` and preload from there.

 3) Lazy‑load Leaflet + map tree as a separate chunk
    - Why: Further shorten the critical path; the homepage is map‑first but splitting reduces script parse/compile on slow devices.